 Stress can, however, trigger anxiety.
 This might be why holidays, with the stress of the kids around, or extended family get togethers, is a perfect recipe for anxiety.

 [For more clarification, read our piece on anxiety vs. stress.]

 Maybe I’m just depressed?

 The difference here is that anxiety tends to be very future focussed, with panic about ‘what will happen next’.
 A depressed person assumes what will happen next will be awful, and their attention often goes to negatively re-assessing past events instead.

 [Think you have the ‘holiday blues‘ instead?
 Read our piece on Christmas and depression.]

-If you don’t usually have Christmas anxiety but do this year, it could be a recent trauma at play.
-If your year involved a big life change like a breakup, redundancy, or medical issue, it could be the culprit.
+Then it could be a recent trauma at play.
+If your year involved a big life change like a breakup, redundancy, or medical issue, that would be the most obvious culprit.

-It could even be that you had negative experiences in the past during the festive season.
-Something like a parent promising to show up for Christmas then not, or a family member passing away, might be years ago, but still trigger anxiety at this time of year.
+But if holiday anxiety has been a long running issue, it could be from experiences that go as far back as childhood.
+Something like a parent promising to show up for Christmas then not, or a family member passing away on a holiday, might be years ago.
+But it can still trigger anxiety even now.

-Often anxiety is connected to a childhood trauma.
-Something such as child abuse can leave you with long term emotional shock, meaning stress is more difficult for you to handle than others.
-You might also have core beliefs around things like feeling safe and loveable that the ‘happy families’ marketing of Christmas triggers.
+Experiencing anxiety is also often connected to childhood trauma.
+Something such as child abuse can leave you with long-term c-PTSD, meaning stress and change is more difficult for you to handle than others.

 How to manage holiday anxiety